 Operational risk is the risk of direct or indirect loss arising from inadequate or failed internal processes, people and systems, or external events, including changes in the regulatory environment.
 The definition includes legal risk but excludes business, strategic and reputational risk.
-AIPL has a low appetite for operational risk and aims to reduce this risk as far as it is commercially sensible.

-Conduct risk is assessed as part of operational risk and is the risk that appropriate customer outcomes are not achieved and arises throughout the whole product lifecycle from the development of products, the sales and investment processes to handling client redemptions.
+Conduct risk is assessed as part of operational risk and is the risk that appropriate customer outcomes are not achieved during the wind-down process.

 Operational risk arises mainly through the investment process, distribution channels, product development, information technology and operations, including the transfer agency activities, the majority of which have been outsourced to AIGSL.
+Due to the decision to cease operating and commence a voluntary liquidation, many of these activities have reduced or ceased.

 The Solvency II Standard Formula SCR methodology is used to measure exposure to operational risk.
-This is based on 25% of a year's unit-linked expenses.
+This is based on 25% of the previous year's unit-linked expenses.
+Operational risk SCR has decreased as a reflection of reduced business activities.